DevBetz/Public-Projects/README.md

 - **Docker Projects:** Now organized in a separate directory.

-- **Architecture Diagram Builder:** Core scripts and documentation.
+- **Quiz App:** Refactored hard coded questions to now dynamically apply quiz questions using API from the Open Trivia DB website.

 - **Productivity Tools:**

-    - Flash Card app for language learning (customizable datasets).
+    - **Flash Card App** for language learning (customizable datasets).
     - **PhotoFrame:** A local, subscription-free digital photo frame app.
+    - **Architecture Diagram Builder:** Core scripts and documentation.

 More updates to come.
 See the **Roadmap** for future plans.